 If you've mastered a skill, cracked a code, or you're an absolute genius at a particular game — here's your chance to monetize that magnificent mind of yours.

 How, you ask?
-Set up a paid community on platforms like Discord and Telegram.
+Set up a paid community on platforms like Whop, Discord, or Telegram.
 People will pay for your wisdom and secret tips as you connect over other interests.
 This side business idea will give you a chance to influence, encourage, and earn all at the same time.

 This side business idea is perfect for those who know their area's history and culture very well.
 You should also have charisma to engage and entertain a crowd.
 If this sounds like you, then step right up, because being a local tour guide might be your side hustle calling.